notional-finance/contracts-v2/contracts/internal/liquidation/_README.md

 ### Limits to Collateral Purchased

-If a liquidator purchases too much collateral it may no longer be the case that an account's free collateral position will increase.
-This is due to potential differences in the haircuts and buffers given to the local currency and collateral currency.
-To ensure this, the collateral purchased is limited to the point where local available is zero.
+If the liquidator purchases so much collateral that local available becomes positive, it's no longer certain that the free collateral position of the account will continue to increase.
+This is due to potential differences in the haircuts given to the local currency and collateral currency - if the local currency has a larger haircut than the collateral currency, decreasing collateral available to increase local available above 0 will actually have a _negative_ effect on free collateral.
+To ensure this doesn't happen, the collateral purchased is limited to the point that local available is brought up to 0, but not higher.

 ## fCash Liquidation